What Is SOA Exam FM?

 Who Takes This Exam?

-Exam FM is typically the second preliminary exam actuarial candidates take, after Exam P. Most candidates are college students or early-career professionals who have already passed Exam P and are building their exam credentials for employment.
+Exam FM is usually the second preliminary exam actuarial candidates take, right after Exam P. Most candidates are college students or early-career professionals who have already cleared Exam P and are stacking exam credentials to land a job.

-The financial mathematics material is also relevant to finance professionals outside the actuarial field.
-The exam covers core concepts (time value of money, bond pricing, derivatives) that appear in investment banking, corporate finance, and fixed income analysis.
-However, the vast majority of candidates are on the actuarial career path.
+The financial mathematics material reaches beyond the actuarial track, too.
+The core concepts (time value of money, bond pricing, derivatives) show up in investment banking, corporate finance, and fixed income analysis.
+Still, the overwhelming majority of candidates are on the actuarial career path.

 Like Exam P, there are no formal prerequisites.
-Anyone can register and sit for Exam FM regardless of educational background, though a solid foundation in calculus is strongly recommended.
+Anyone can register and sit for Exam FM, whatever their educational background, though you really want a solid foundation in calculus going in.

 Exam Structure and Format